business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Mobile apps

-The vendor’s Integrated Video app, which can connect to the dashcam, is just one of many Verizon Connect apps available for fleet management.
-The apps are aimed at different user groups, but they’re all useful for improving the efficiency of midsize-fleet operations:
+The vendor’s Integrated Video app, which connects to the dashcam, is just one of many Verizon Connect apps available for fleet management.
+The apps are aimed at different user groups but all help improve midsize fleet operation efficiency:

-• WorkPlan (previously WorkMobile) is a field-service app that allows technicians to view detailed work orders while they’re on the road.
-They can also use it to get updates from other field techs in real time, ensure compliance with electronic logging mandates and communicate with the office.
+• WorkPlan: WorkPlan (previously WorkMobile) is a field service app that allows technicians to view detailed work orders while on the road.
+They can also use it to get real-time updates from other field techs, ensure compliance with electronic logging mandates, and communicate with the office.

-• Reveal Driver enables drivers to carry out inspection reports (DVIRs) on their vehicles.
-The app guides them step by step through the area that needs inspection.
-For issues they believe need follow-up, drivers can append photos and notes.
+• Reveal Driver: Reveal Driver helps drivers conduct vehicle inspection reports (DVIRs).
+They can append photos and notes for issues requiring follow-up.
 The app also provides drivers with directions, access to roadside assistance, general road condition alerts and job details.
-Meanwhile, you can use the Review Field app to manage new jobs remotely and change the schedule of a driver’s day.
+Fleet managers can use the Review Field app to manage new jobs remotely and change driver schedules.

-• Electronic Logging Device (ELD) LogBook helps drivers of very large vehicles with electronic logging and hours-of-service regulations.
-[Related article: What SMBs Need to Know About ELDs]
+• ELD LogBook: The Electronic Logging Device (ELD) LogBook helps drivers of very large vehicles with electronic logging and hours-of-service regulations.

-• Navigation is an industry-standard route-planning app with global and North American editions.
+• Navigation: Navigation is an industry-standard route-planning app with global and North American editions.

-• Networkfleet Driver also encompasses navigation but adds information on the vehicle and maintenance, plus bad driving behavior updates.
+• Networkfleet Driver: Networkfleet Driver also encompasses navigation but adds information on the vehicle and maintenance, plus bad driving behavior updates.

-• Coach is a gamified training platform to help drivers become more aware of safety issues.
+• Coach: Coach is a gamified training platform to help drivers become more aware of safety issues.

-• Spotlight lets managers see where vehicles are on a live map and drill down into the activity of individual vehicles.
+• Spotlight: Spotlight lets managers see vehicle locations on a live map and analyze individual vehicle activity.

 Roadside assistance

-We appreciate that the Verizon Connect team will deliver gas to vehicles that have run out of fuel or tow broken-down vehicles up to 25 miles.
-The vendor can also provide assistance to drivers who have a dead battery; need a tire change; are stuck in snow, mud or on ice; or lock themselves out of their vehicle.
-Winching is only available for light vehicles on paved public roads and you’re limited to four calls a year.
-There is an additional charge for this service, though it’s extremely valuable.
+The Verizon Connect team will deliver three gallons of gas or diesel to vehicles that have run out of fuel (fuel costs aren’t included) and tow broken-down vehicles up to 25 miles.
+Roadside assistance can also help if drivers have a dead battery, need a tire change, lock themselves out of the vehicle, or are stuck in snow, mud or ice.
+Winching is only available for light vehicles on paved public roads, and you’re limited to four calls a year.
+While there’s an additional charge for roadside assistance, it’s extremely valuable.

-Plus, because the system keeps drivers on legal routes, tracks hours of service and follows electronic logging device regulations, you can keep on top of any compliance issues with Verizon Connect.
-Verizon’s ELD solution complies with hours of service tracking regulations as well as Federal Motor Carrier Safety Administration regulations.
-This is especially helpful for growing fleets, which are trickier to manage without the right tools at your disposal.
+• Improved regulatory compliance: The system keeps drivers on legal routes, tracks service hours and follows electronic logging device regulations.
+This helps you comply with service hour tracking regulations and Federal Motor Carrier Safety Administration regulations.
+This functionality is especially helpful for growing fleets, which are trickier to manage without the right tools.

-Furthermore, Verizon Connect recently upgraded its platform to support more vehicle types, specifically battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs).
+Verizon Connect has also upgraded its platform to support more vehicle types, specifically battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs).
 New metrics available for these vehicles include charge state, battery levels and specific EV alerts.

 Verizon Connect Pricing

-Something else to keep in mind is that with Verizon Connect, roadside assistance, electronic logging, field service and scheduling, fuel card integrations and other features are considered add-ons.
-These have separate pricing structures, which can raise costs.
-Fortunately, Verizon Connect offers both a free demo and a risk-free 30-day trial that begins five days after your hardware has shipped so you can try before you buy.
+Roadside assistance, electronic logging, field service and scheduling, fuel card integrations and other features are add-ons.
+You’ll pay extra for these services, raising your costs.
+We like that Verizon Connect offers a free demo and a risk-free 30-day trial that begins five days after your hardware has shipped, so you can try the service before committing.

 Implementation and Onboarding

-The Verizon Connect team would prefer to install the tracking equipment in your vehicles themselves, especially on larger rigs where fitting may be more complicated.
-They seem much more hands-on during the onboarding phase than other providers we investigated but this does come at a cost.
+• Installation assistance: The Verizon Connect team would prefer to install the tracking equipment in your vehicles, especially on larger rigs where fitting may be more complicated.
+The company seems much more hands-on during the onboarding phase than other providers we investigated, but this onboarding assistance comes at a cost.

-While you can negotiate a 12-month contract, the vendor prefers you to sign for 36 months.
-The payoff for you as a customer is that they will bundle the equipment and installation costs into your subscription fees, which, in many cases, means that setup and onboarding might be less expensive than with other providers.
-Note, however, that you don’t have to purchase tracking equipment from Verizon Connect.
-If you want to use your own equipment, just be sure to check with the company for compatibility before you buy.
+• Bundled equipment and installation option: While you can negotiate a 12-month contract, the vendor prefers you to sign for 36 months.
+However, this lengthy contract means the company will bundle equipment and installation costs into your subscription fees.
+So, in many cases, that setup and onboarding can be less expensive than with other providers.
+(You don’t have to purchase tracking equipment from Verizon Connect.
+If you want to use your own equipment, check with the company for compatibility.)

-We like that Verizon Connect offers both plug-and-play and hard-wired equipment.
+• Hardware: We like that Verizon Connect offers both plug-and-play and hard-wired equipment.
 With the plug-and-play technology, you connect your device to the OBD-II port in your vehicle with an extension cable and Y-cable.
-The vendor estimates it could take up to 60 minutes to install each device.
-Once the device is installed, you add the vehicle’s details into either Verizon’s desktop interface or the corresponding app.
-Then you’ll be able to start tracking the vehicle immediately.
+The vendor estimates that installing each device could take up to 60 minutes.
+Once installed, you add the vehicle’s details to Verizon’s desktop interface or the corresponding app.
+You can then track the vehicle immediately.
 If you don’t have an OBD-II port, an installation engineer from Verizon Connect will almost certainly need to fit the units for you with a hard-wired connection.

-There’s no software to download for use on a PC or Mac, as the desktop control dashboard is browser-based.
-Verizon Connect’s apps are available on both iOS and Android devices and can be downloaded from the respective app stores for quick implementation.
+• Apps and software: There’s no software to download for use on a PC or Mac, as the desktop control dashboard is browser-based.
+Verizon Connect’s apps are available on iOS and Android devices and can be downloaded from the respective app stores for quick implementation.

 Verizon Connect help center